Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Gravitational waveforms

 Thus, we conclude that tensor radiation dominates.
 The current constraints on the free parameters of HMPG and the capabilities of modern gravitational-wave detectors make detecting scalar radiation a challenging task.
-It's worth noting that the smaller the value of the background scalar field we consider, the wider the gap between the amplitudes of tensor radiation and the scalar breathing mode becomes.
-Furthermore, the masses of the merging objects do not significantly influence the final amplitude ratio, unlike the predictions of Brans-Dicke type theories, where dipole radiation occurs naturally in systems with objects of different natures (e.g., a black hole and a neutron star).
-Additionally, at frequencies comparable to the mass of the scalar field $\omega\gtrsim m_\phi$, the longitudinal component of scalar radiation becomes comparable to the scalar breathing mode.
+It is worth noting that the smaller the value of the background scalar field considered, the wider the gap between the amplitudes of tensor radiation and the scalar breathing mode becomes.
+Additionally, at frequencies comparable to the scalar field mass $\omega\gtrsim m_\phi$, the longitudinal component of scalar radiation can become comparable in magnitude to the scalar breathing mode.

+Furthermore, it should be noted that the expressions obtained for the amplitudes of gravitational waves Eqs.~\eqref{h++}, \eqref{h*}, \eqref{hb1}, \eqref{hb2}, \eqref{hL1}, and~\eqref{hL2} formally coincide with the corresponding results of Ref. \cite{Liu_2020} derived from massive Brans-Dicke theory via the conformal transformation $\phi' = (1+\phi)/G$ and the coupling function $\omega_{BD}$ defined in Eq.~\eqref{wbd}.
+However, it is important to note that we define the sensitivities of compact objects differently from Ref.~\cite{Liu_2020}, following the approach of Ref.~\cite{will1993theory} as demonstrated in Eq.~\eqref{sensitivities}, by taking the derivative with respect to the scalar field itself rather than its logarithm.
+This choice is motivated by the fact that sensitivities are generally proportional to the surface gravitational potential $\Phi_s$, but using a logarithmic derivative in HMPG would result in unphysically large scalar contributions, particularly since $\phi \rightarrow 0$.
+Therefore, the question of physical equivalence between the two approaches remains non-trivial and justifies an independent study of HMPG in the context of gravitational wave generation and detection.